silorah/seamcarving/proj5/README.txt

--Sorry I'm turning this in so late in the semester -spent the longest time trying to figure out why the boids where comming out all funky and pointing everywhere, turns out I was calculating the collision avoidance force wrong
+-Sorry I'm turning this in so late in the semester -spent the longest time trying to figure out why the boids where comming out all funky and pointing everywhere, turns out I was calculating the collision avoidance force wrong -commented out #kdTree.o in the makefile since there wasn't a rule to build it and fishtank and viewer don't seem to use kdTree.cpp